Anova-Anet/ponytown-stuff/README.md

 # ponytown-stuff
-if u from pt read this
+anyone who comes here from pony.town ,  this is for ya

+• C+H is always welcome !!

 • Do not entirely copy my ponies unless given permission .
 Major/Minor inspiration is allowed .